IS303-Steffen/a10-soccer-teams-advanced-oop/README.md

   - if the user inputs the same team number for the away and the home team, then it should print:
     - `You can't choose the same team as the home and away team!
 Try again.`

-If an invalid input is entered, or the same team is entered twice, it should print one of the corresponding message specified above, and then start over by asking the user to enter the number of the home team.
+If an invalid input is entered, or the same team is entered twice, it should print one of the corresponding message specified above, and then start over by asking the user to enter the number of the HOME TEAM.
+Always ask for the home team number again, even if the invalid input happened when asking for the away team (if you don't follow that flow, the automated tests won't work correctly).

 Then, using the 2 selected team objects, create a `Game` object.
-When creating a `Game` object, the arguments should include a game number (1 for the 1st game played, 2 for the 2nd game played, etc.), as well as the home team object and away team object.
+When creating a `Game` object, the arguments must include a game number (1 for the 1st game played, 2 for the 2nd game played, etc.), as well as the home team object and away team object.
 These are all the instance variables that your `Game` class should have:
 - Instance variables:
     - `game_number`: (int) the number of the game (1, 2, 3, etc.).
     - `game_date`: (date) the date the game was played.